Next stop on our unexpected motorcycle taxi tour of Mandalay was the gold pounder’s street.

 The gold pounders take shifts – this is exhausting work.

-The final result is tissue-thin gold leaf in 2″ x 2″ squares that has a tendency to float away at the smallest breath.
+The final result is tissue-thin gold leaf in 2″ x 2″ squares that have a tendency to float away at the smallest breath.
 I purchased a small paquet of gold squares to add to some of my future paintings.
 Most people in Myanmar buy the gold to apply to their favourite Buddha.
-This is at the Mahamuni Pagoda where a man is applying a small square of gold to a Buddha that has gotten rather lumpy from all his golden worship.
+This is at the Mahamuni Pagoda where a worshipper is applying a small square of gold to a Buddha that has gotten rather lumpy from all his golden worship.